workflow4metabolomics/xcms/galaxy/camera_annotate/README.rst

 - IMPROVEMENT: add the possibility to set the MZ digit within the identifiants

 - IMPROVEMENT: add the possibility to use defined ruleset

+- IMPROVEMENT: CAMERA.annotate is now compatible with merged individual data from xcms.xcmsSet

 **Version 2.1.5 - 21/04/2016**